-We recommend using Internet Explorer, Mozilla Firefox or Safari as your browser.
+We recommend using Microsoft Edge, Mozilla Firefox or Safari as your browser.
 You may use Google Chrome, but you will need to disable the Chrome PDF viewer before your documents can be opened on your computer.

 All download links will expire after 30 days so please print or save a copy of the document as soon as possible.